Phase Estimation with Compressed Controlled Time Evolution: Results

 where $g$ is the transverse field strength, and Heisenberg model in a field (HM)

 with the field parameters set to $(h_X, h_Y, h_Z) = (3, -1, 1)$.
 We investigate these two systems on different one and two dimensional geometries with periodic boundaries.
-Particularly, we run optimizations on a 4x4 square lattice, where each site has four nearest neighbors separated at 90° from each other, as well as a 4x4 triangular lattice where each site has six nearest neighbors separated at 60°.
+Particularly, we run optimizations on a 4$\times$4 square lattice, where each site has four nearest neighbors separated at 90° from each other, as well as a 4$\times$4 triangular lattice where each site has six nearest neighbors separated at 60°.
 Such a triangular connectivity is particularly challenging to simulate due to two reasons: Higher connectivity per qubit causes higher gate counts and triangular connectivity introduces geometric frustration for antiferromagnetic interactions.

 In Table \ref{fig:fig3}, we visualize our numerical benchmarks of comparing TICC to 1) Pauli string insertion based second order Trotterization 2) directly controlling RQC-opt gates.
-Moreover, we run minimal PEPS simulations with open source python library $\textsc{quimb}$, to verify the transferability of the 4x4 results to a 6x6 lattice system.
-We compare averaged fidelities of evolving randomized PEPS states with TICC and second order Trotterization, whose Trotter step is chosen such that we have comparable gate counts to the TICC circuit.
-To calculate the fidelity, we compute the overlap of these evolved states with a state evolved with fourth order Trotterization with finer Trotter step (as we do not have access to exactly evolving the state for the 36 qubits system).
-Due to the heavy computational resources needed to run high precision PEPS simulations, we limit our results in this work to a maximal bond dimension of $\chi = 3$.
+Moreover, we run minimal PEPS simulations with open source python library $\textsc{quimb}$, to verify the transferability of the 4$\times$4 results to a 6$\times$6 lattice systems.

 For the considered geometries, we group nearest-neighbor permutations into equivalence classes under lattice translations, where permutations that differ only by a cyclic shift of the sites are considered equivalent.
 This grouping is necessary for implementing the decomposition given in Eq. \ref{eq:ham_decomposition} for two dimensional systems, as permutations belonging to different equivalence classes cannot be controlled with the same unitary $K_i$.
 Hence, one has to decompose the Hamiltonian in terms of these permutation groups, in addition to a decomposition in terms of the Pauli terms.
 For each lattice geometry, we report the number of inequivalent nearest-neighbor permutations $d$ as follows: for the one-dimensional chain, two permutations collapse into a $d=1$ equivalence class; for the square lattice, four permutations reduce to $d=2$ distinct classes; and for the triangular lattice, six permutations reduce to $d=3$ classes.
 We explicitly give these permutations for each inequivalent permutation group in App. \ref{sec:A2}.